 Under the board of Trustees, we have divided the County broadly along the geographical areas covered by the Church of England Deaneries.
-Churches of all denominations within these ten Deanery Areas are the responsibility of our Deanery Area Representatives (DARs) who work with our Parish Organisers in the raising of funds through R+S and the application for grant aid. it is our aim that every church should have a Parish Organiser although we recognise that some POs may look after 2 or more churches.
+Churches of all denominations within these ten Deanery Areas are the responsibility of our Deanery Area Representatives (DARs) who work with our Parish Organisers in the raising of funds through R+S and the application for grant aid.
+It is our aim that every church should have a Parish Organiser, although we are pleased that some POs look after 2 or more churches.
 We are always looking for volunteers to join our DARs and POs to continue the work of the last 60 years. we also have a network of over 300 Friends of Dorset Churches, whose annual subscriptions make a very handsome addition to our funds.
 Friends are able to attend our Winter Lecture Lunches and the famous Church Crawls in the Spring and Summer, although these have been suspended during COVID restrictions.
 Our Friends are our core supporters and their numbers grow each year.
 Applications to become involved in the Trust or to become a Friend will be very welcome through the DHCT Postbox, whose e-mail address is at the foot of this page.

 We foresee that our need for financial help to honour our motto "Conserving the Past - Enriching the Future" will continue as our great wealth of historic churches grows older.
 Please note that while the Trust can and does claim Gift Aid tax relief wherever possible, it otherwise receives no financial assistance from the Government.
 Its key members of staff are paid a small honoraria and so, after printing of our Annual Report and Review and postage, practically all the money given is used to help churches in need.
 We are hugely grateful for any donations and all donors receive a copy of the Trust's Annual Report.

 To learn more about the work of the Trust, please see the articles below by clicking once on the link.
 Click on the back arrow to close.